2022 Southern Yemen offensive: Offensive

 On 31 August, Southern forces entered Lawdar in Abyan without a fight.
 They had negotiated a takeover with local officials who had previously been loyal to ex-President Abdrabbuh Mansur Hadi, but had been "cast adrift by his ouster" due to the formation of the PLC.
 On 6 September, al-Qaeda launched attack on Southern forces in Ahwar.
 Twenty members of the Southern Security Belt's Anti-Terror Brigade and six attackers were killed.
 Two days later, Saudi Arabia invited "army and security leaders" from Shabwah and Abyan for "consultations", possibly in relation to the Southern offensive.

 On 10 September, Southern forces announced offensive against al-Qaeda in Khaber Al-Marakesha area in Abyan and Al-Musainah region in Shabwah governatore.
 AQAP troops reportedly fled to mountainous area between Shabwah, Abyan and Bayda provinces.

 On 11 September, Southern forces entered Al-Wadea and Mudiyah districts in Abyan.
 On 12 September three Southern Yemeni soldiers were killed and six wounded in clashes with Al-Qaeda east of Moudia.
 On 13 September Southern forces reportedly arrived on the outskirts of Mahfad district.
 On 14 September, Southern forces entered Wadi Omaran east of Mudiyah, clashing with Al-Qaeda.
 One soldier was killed and nine injured in two attacks by Al-Qaeda.
 Southern forces claimed to have killed dozens of Al-Qaeda militiamen using drones and capturing parts of the valley.
 The next day they reportedly started dismantling explosive devices inside the valley.
 On 18 September, Southern forces announced full control over Wadi Omaran.
 The battle for Wadi Omaran had resulted in the death of at least 32 soldiers and 24 militants.
 On 20 September after clearing Wadi Omaran from explosive devices Southern forces moved to "Rabeez" area, while Al-Qaeda retreated to "Al-Hanka".

 On early 8 October, Southern forces were deployed in Mahfad district.
 Al-Qaeda forces reportedly fled to mountainous areas afterwards.
-On 11 October, Southern forces cleared "Wadi Daiyqa" on the western outskirs of Mahfad district.
+On 11 October, Southern forces cleared "Wadi Daiyqa" on the western outskirts of Mahfad district.
 On 2 November, separatist authorities stated that they had eliminated a terrorist cell allegedly loyal to the Houthi movement in Shabwa; this group had reportedly planned to kill Shabwa's governor Awadh Al-Wazer as well as military officers.
 By 5 November, Southern troops spearheaded by the STC fighters had advanced into al-Khealah valley, south of Mahfad district, dislodging its al-Qaeda garrison.
 The local jihadists offered little resistance, but two Southern fighters were killed by a roadside bomb.
 On 19 November, an al-Qaeda bomb killed three Southern fighters and wounded two in Wadi Omaran.